Charles the Bold: Battle of Morat

 Charles retreated to Lausanne, where he reorganised his army.
-He demanded more artillery and men-at-arms from his lands; in Dijon, anything made of metal was melted to make cannon; in occupied Lorraine, he confiscated all artillery.
+He demanded more artillery and men-at-arms from his lands: in Dijon, metal objects were melted down to make cannon, and in occupied Lorraine he confiscated all the artillery.
 (Note: Philippe de Commines, the Burgundian chronicler, reported that in an official decree to all his realm, Charles ordered "Der Meyer zu Lockie an den Grafen zu Aarburg" (all the world to come to him with all (its) cannon and all (its) manpower).)
-He received funds from all his allies, and men from Italy, Germany, England, and Poland came to join his army.
-At the end of May, he had amassed 20,000 men in Lausanne, outnumbering the local population.
-He trained these men from 14 to 26 May while he himself grew sicker by the day, resulting in stagnation among his troops.
-With the supply lines delayed, and the payment long overdue, Charles's army had to cut costs.
-Many horse archers went on foot instead.
-The army, though magnificent in appearance, was incohesive and unstable.
+He received funds from all his allies, and men from Italy, Germany, England, and Poland joined his army.
+By the end of May, he had assembled 20,000 men in Lausanne, outnumbering the local population.
+He trained them from 14 to 26 May, while his own health worsened.
+Delayed supply lines and overdue pay forced the army to cut costs, and many horse archers had to go on foot.
+Although impressive in appearance, the army lacked cohesion and was unstable.

-On 27 May, Charles and his army began their slow march towards the fortress of Morat.
-His main objective was the city of Bern; to eliminate all support for the city, he first needed to conquer Morat.
+On 27 May, Charles and his army began marching towards the fortress of Morat.
+His main objective was Bern, but he first needed to capture Morat in order to isolate the city.
 He arrived at Morat on 9 June and immediately besieged the fortress.
-By 19 June, after several assaults on the fortress and with several of its walls destroyed, Morat sent a message to Bern, asking for help.
-On 20 June, the Eidgenossen (oath companion (Note: The word Eidgenossen is literary translated as 'oath companion', and was a synonym for the Swiss, referring to the members of the Old Swiss Confederacy.
+By 19 June, after several assaults and the destruction of parts of its walls, Morat sent a message to Bern asking for help.

+On 20 June, the Eidgenossen (oath companion (Note: The word Eidgenossen literally translated as 'oath companion', and was a synonym for the Swiss, referring to the members of the Old Swiss Confederacy.
 Until the Siege of Morat, most of the confederacy had not declared war on Burgundy, because Charles had yet to invade a territory officially part of one of its members.
 But during the siege, Charles attacked a bridge which was a part of Bernese territory, thus obligating the confederacy to join Bern in their campaign against Burgundy.)) arrived at Morat.
-The forces were larger than the army at Grandson; the Swiss commanders estimated themselves to be 30,000 men, while recent historians believe it was 24,000.
-Charles expected a decisive battle in the wake of 21 June but no attack came.
-The Swiss instead attacked the following day, 22 June, a holy day attributed to the Ten thousand martyrs, catching the slumbering Burgundians by surprise.
-Charles was too slow in organizing his troops for a counterattack: he himself tarried in putting on his armour, and before his men finished taking their positions, the Swiss army had already reached them.
-The Burgundian army soon abandoned their posts and fled for their lives.
+The forces were larger than the army at Grandson: Swiss commanders estimated them at 30,000 men, while recent historians place the figure at 24,000.
+Charles expected a decisive battle on 21 June, but no attack came.
+The Swiss attacked instead on 22 June, a holy day associated with the Ten thousand martyrs, and caught the Burgundians by surprise.
+Charles was slow to organise a counterattack; before his men had finished taking position, the Swiss army had already reached them.
+The Burgundian army soon abandoned its posts and fled.